CigarsSmoker/Clone/Privileged-Pages.md

 testpilot.firefox.com
 ```

-- Just like Chrome, Firefox's WebExtensions will also cease to work on those domains.
+- Just like Chrome, Firefox's WebExtensions will also cease to work on these aformentioned domains.

 ***